Studies which are Now Recruiting

 Philadelphia, PA

-Researchers at Drexel University are conducting a study to understand more about cognitive and behavioral factors that are associated with vocational outcomes and independent living skills among young adults with Down syndrome.
+Researchers at Drexel University are conducting a study to learn more about how cognitive and behavioral factors influence employment outcomes and independent living skills in young adults with Down syndrome.